Universality in minor-closed graph classes: Forcing a Minor or Subdivision

-Numerous graph classes satisfy the assumptions in \cref{Non-universal} for an appropriately defined class $\GG$.
-In particular, the following graph classes have no universal element: \begin{itemize} \item chordal graphs containing no $K_{\aleph_0}$; \item graphs with no $K_{\aleph_0}$ minor (which was proved in \cite{DHV85}); \item graphs containing no $K_{\aleph_0}$ subdivision (which was left open in \cite{DHV85}); \item graphs containing no subdivision of the $d$-regular tree; \item graphs containing no tree where all the vertices, except possibly one, have degree $d$; \item graphs in which each subgraph has a vertex of finite degree; \item graphs that do not contain infinitely many pairwise disjoint one-way infinite paths; \item graphs that do not contain $d$ pairwise disjoint one-way infinite paths (for any fixed $d\in\NN$). \end{itemize}
+\cref{NonUniversal} implies the following classes have no universal element: \begin{itemize} \item Chordal graphs containing no $K_{\aleph_0}$. \item Graphs with no $K_{\aleph_0}$ minor (this was proved in \cite{DHV85}). \item Graphs containing no $K_{\aleph_0}$ subdivision (this was left open in \cite{DHV85}). \item Graphs in which each subgraph has a vertex of finite degree. \item Graphs that do not contain infinitely many pairwise disjoint one-way infinite paths. \item For any fixed $d\in\NN$, graphs that do not contain $d$ pairwise disjoint one-way infinite paths. \item Graphs containing no tree where all the vertices, except possibly one, have degree $d$. \item Graphs containing no subdivision of the $d$-regular tree:

+\begin{proof} Say $G$ is such a graph, but $G^{+v}$ contains a subdivision $S$ of the $d$-regular tree $T$.
+So $v\in V(S)$ and $S-v$ has a subgraph $T_0$ that is a subdivision of $T$, except for one vertex $u$ of degree $d-1$.
+Let $x,y$ be distinct neighbours of $u$ in $T_0$.
+Taking the $xy$-path in $S$ through $u$ we obtain a subdivision of $T$ in $T-v$, which is in $G$.
+This contradiction shows that $G^{+v}$ is in our class. \end{proof} \end{itemize}